Sanction-Guard/Sanction_Guard_marketing_website/README.md

 - Performance-focused implementation

 ## Technology Stack
+- Technology Stack
 - HTML5, CSS3, JavaScript
 - SCSS for stylesheet preprocessing
 - Webpack for asset bundling
-- Bootstrap for responsive grid system
+- tailwind for responsive grid system
 - jQuery for DOM manipulation
-- GSAP for animations
+- vanta.js for animations
-- Netlify/Vercel for hosting and deployment
+- Vercel for hosting and deployment
-- Formspree for form submissions
+- email.js for form submissions

 ## Getting Started

 ### Prerequisites
 - Node.js (v14.0.0 or higher)
 - npm (v6.0.0 or higher) or Yarn (v1.22.0 or higher)
+- vite (v5.4.2 or higher)

 ### Installation
 1. Clone the repository